graysky2/streamzap/README.md

 * Place `Lircmap.xml` into `~/.kodi/userdata/`
 * Optionally place `remote.xml` into `~/.kodi/userdata/keymaps/`
 * Optionally place `audio_switch.py` in `~/bin/` (note you likely need to edit the code to match your system, see the thread in the comments).
-* Two suggestoned icons are included.
+* Two suggested icons are included.
 Place them in ~ as shown in the script.

 ##### Kodi Files and Formats
 * Lircmap.xml - Maps kodi_buttons to LIRC_buttons.  (`<kodi_button>LIRC_button</kodi_button>`)